yousty/event_store_client/docs/reading_events.md

 ### from_revision

-You can define from with revision number you would like to start to read events:
+You can define from which revision number you would like to start to read events:

 ```ruby
 EventStoreClient.client.read('some-stream', options: { from_revision: 2 })